MadhavGarg-mg/Panda_coursework/doc/doc.md

 --------------
 Before starting this project, I always felt that the terminal was a useless tool for python as I was mostly working in Jupyter notebooks before.
-Now I have realized that the terminal is an important tool for coding as we can install packages directly from the terminal, pass arguments, we can use GitHub directly from the terminal and track the progress of our projects.
+Now I have realized that the terminal is an important tool for coding as we can install packages, pass arguments, use GitHub, and track the progress of our projects directly from the terminal.

 Conclusion
 --------------